Nexmo/station/_tutorials/voice-alerts.md

 ],
 ```

+For more information, checkout the [NCCO reference docs for stream](https://developer.nexmo.com/voice/voice-api/ncco-reference#stream).

-## Handling Answering Machines and Voicemail
+### Handling Answering Machines and Voicemail

-If you want to keep track of which numbers went to voicemail instead of being answered, you need to add the `machine_detection` parameter to your call payload in your broadcast script.
+If you want to keep track of which numbers went to voicemail instead of being answered, you can add the `machine_detection` parameter when making the outgoing call, as you saw in `broadcast.php`.
 There are two options you can set for this, `continue` or `hangup`.
-If you want to log that the call went to voicemail, choose `continue`, and an HTTP request will be sent to your event script (the URL specified in `event_url`).
+If you want to log that the call went to voicemail, choose `continue`, and an HTTP request will be sent to your event webhook (the URL specified in `event_url`).

 ```php
 'answer_url' => ['https://example.com/answer.php'],